TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 better help output.
 An :class:`OptionParser` can contain several option groups, each of which can contain several options.

-An option group is obtained using the class :class:`OptionGroup`:
+An option group is obtained using the kundi :class:`OptionGroup`:

 .. class:: OptionGroup(parser, title, description=None)